AuthorizeNet/inperson-sdk-windows/README.md

 EMV SDK securely does a chip transaction; it is a certified solution with TSYS processor.
 It is advisable that before using this SDK developer must read about AuthorizeNet CSharp SDK.
 CSharp SDK provides interface to communicate with Authorize.Net system.

+For frequently asked questions, see [the EMV FAQ page](https://www.authorize.net/support/emvfaqs/).

 Supported Encrypted Readers:
 ===================
 [Supported reader devices can be obtained from Authorize.Net from POS Portal](https://partner.posportal.com/authorizenet/auth/